jinjirosan/localconfig/README.md

 Depending on the OS and VIM version, the installation path may be different.
 I'm using three versions for .screenrc:

-1) generic for FBSD   --> see folder 1-FBSD
+1) generic for SplunkCluster  --> see folder 1-splunkcluster
 2) generic for Debian         --> see folder 2-Debian
 3) specific for Kali          --> see folder 3-Kali
+4) specific for FBSD          --> see folder 4-FBSD

 ### vim & screen configs